 When researchers want to know what the American West looked like around the turn of the 20th Century, they go to the art of Charles Russell and Frederic Remington.
-These two books explore the artist's works through looking questions geared toward differentiated learning for grades K-7.
+They could also review women's art.
+These three books explore the artist's works through looking questions geared toward differentiated learning for grades K-7.

 Question for this picture.
 Are these cowboys or cavalry?

-Want to learn more about how to look at the art of Charles Russel, Frederic Remington, or women artists, contact Linda for a program in your school or organization.
-Look in Author Visits in the sidebar.
+Want to learn more about how to look at the art of Charles Russell, Frederic Remington, or fourteen women artists, contact Linda for a program in your school or organization.
+Look in Author Visits for more information.

 I really appreciate the way Papa's Changes celebrates who Papa was by making shifts in what a child does with him that still honors who he was and what he liked.
 We have a saying “I am who I was, I’m just different.

 ---Kathryn Quinlan, Mentor/Trainer for Teepa Snow’s Positive Approach® to Care.

 I highly recommend this book for both children and adults as it shows us how to maintain our relationships and live graciously alongside dementia.
 “PAPA’S CHANGES” shows a strong, loving and respectful bond between a young girl and her grandfather who has dementia.
 Linda L. Osmundson’s simple words combined with the illustrations of Laura Peters, will make you smile and hope your own child, actually every child, grows up to have a compassionate heart like this little girl.